-Workshops held most Wednesdays at 2:00, Lakewood Campus
+Workshops held most Wednesdays at 2 p.m. on the Lakewood Campus

 Come learn about CPTC and the enrollment process, program information, campus support services and worker retraining.
 Questions?
 Call (253) 589-5548 for location.

 Topics covered at this workshop: